mcrco/obsidian/AP HG/Political Geography/Supranational Organizations.md

-picomContradiction: nations want to separate and have autonomy but we are becoming more and more interconnected.
+Contradiction: nations want to separate and have autonomy but we are becoming more and more interconnected.

 # Supranational Organizations

 - entity composed of 3+ states with administrative structure for mutial benefit and pursuit of goals
 - 60 major ones today
-	- NATO
+	- NATO (North Atlantic Treaty Organization)
-		- ## Expand More
-	- NAFTA
+	- NAFTA (North American Free Trade Agreement)
 	- subsidiaries -> 100

 # League of Nations -> UN